futurepress/epubjs-rn/README.md

 * `location`: Can be an EPUBCFI, Chapter Url or Spine Position
 * `onLocationChange`: Function called on every page change, reports current CFI
 * `onLocationsReady`: Function called once the locations has been generated.
 Returns the locations object.
+* `onViewAdded`: Function called once a view has been added to the screen.
 * `width`: width (int) of the Epub Rendition
 * `height`: height (int) of the Epub Rendition
 * `onReady`: Function called once book has been opened.
 Returns the book object